Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Art Assets

+Cattail - Found original at https://game-icons.net/1x1/delapouite/reed.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

+Dark Gi and Red Gi - Found original at https://game-icons.net/1x1/delapouite/kimono.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

 Duffel Bag - Found original at https://game-icons.net/1x1/lorc/swap-bag.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

+Fighting Gloves - Found original at https://game-icons.net/1x1/lorc/mailed-fist.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

+Handcuffs - Found original at https://game-icons.net/1x1/lorc/handcuffs.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

+Killian Engine Alpha - Found original at https://game-icons.net/1x1/lorc/triple-yin.html - Made by lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

+Light backpack - Found original at https://game-icons.net/1x1/delapouite/light-backpack.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

+Mixed Paint Bucket - - Found original at https://game-icons.net/1x1/delapouite/paint-bucket.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

+Necklace of Skulls - Found original at https://game-icons.net/1x1/sbed/death-skull.html - Made by sbed, and shared through CC BY 3.0 - Version in game is modified by mod creator.

 Red Headband - Found original at https://game-icons.net/1x1/delapouite/headband-knot.html - Made by Delapouite,  and shared through CC BY 3.0 - Version in game is modified by mod creator.

-Fighting Gloves - Found original at https://game-icons.net/1x1/lorc/mailed-fist.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

 Spiky Bracers - Made by hand by mod creator.

-White Boots - Found original at https://game-icons.net/1x1/lorc/steeltoe-boots.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.
+White Boots and many other relics with boots as images, Neverending Blood, - Found original at https://game-icons.net/1x1/lorc/steeltoe-boots.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

-Handcuffs - Found original at https://game-icons.net/1x1/lorc/handcuffs.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.
+Wrestler's Cloak - Found original at https://game-icons.net/1x1/delapouite/cape.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

 # Notes For Contributors